 News and Events

-Joyce Many, College of Education associate dean of undergraduate studies and educator preparation, will speak to students, faculty and staff Feb.
-25 as part of the Professional Development Wednesdays Speaker Series.
+Helen Malone from The Ohio State University’s College of Education and Human Ecology will speak to CEHD students, faculty and staff Sept.
+7 as part of the Distinguished Speaker Series.

 Faculty and Staff News

 Associate Professor Ann Cale Kruger received a three-year, $970,704 grant from the National Science Foundation to investigate how the human brain has evolved to support technological learning.

 Lynn Hart (Ph.D. ’84) has been named chair of the College of Education & Human Development’s Department of Early Childhood and Elementary Education, effective Aug.
 15.